Uniform van Lambalgen's theorem fails for computable randomness: Proof

 (by Lemma~\ref{lem:coding} there exist at least two such strings).
-The choice is determined by the totality of $d_{s+1}$. \item To $\beta$ we again append either the lexicographically first or second string $y$ of length $2^{s+2}$ such that the equation above holds.
-The choice now corresponds to the value of $\alpha_t$ for $t$ being the maximal of all computation times and all uses of the oracle $\alpha$, in the evaluations of $d(z)$ on strings $z$ of length at most $|\beta y|$. \end{itemize} We assume that in each stage the value of $t$ is strictly above the value of $t$ in the previous stage.
-(This is natural, because after each stage, $d$ becomes more complex and needs to be evaluated on a larger set of strings.)
-End of construction.
+The choice depends on whether $d_{s+1}$ is total relative to oracle~$\alpha$. \item To $\beta$ we again append either the lexicographically first or second string $y$ of length $s+2$ such that the inequality above holds.
+The choice now depends on the value of $\alpha_t$ for some fresh value $t$.
+More precisely, let $t$ be the minimal value that exceeds $|\beta y|$, the previous value of $t$ (for stages $s\ge 2$), and all computation times and uses of the oracle $\alpha$ in the evaluations of $d(z)$ for all strings $z$ of length at most $|\beta y|$. \end{itemize} End of construction.